matt-marko/website/README.md

-# Information about the website
+# Information About Website
-A website which lets you play a game of Nim either against a friend, or the computer.
+This website lets you play a game of Nim either against a friend, or the computer.
 The game was written in Javasacript, on an HTML canvas.
 The source code is contained in script.js